IanEscober/ianescober.github.io/_posts/2019-09-29-what-is-dev-dump-logs.md

 > _"Software ever evolves but concepts remain the same"_
 {: style="font-size: 130%;"}

-Dev Dump Logs will serve as a “log” of today’s software concepts – from language constructs to enterprise architecture patterns.
+Dump Logs will serve as a “log” of today’s software concepts – from language constructs to enterprise architecture patterns.

 # Style
 ## Relevance